 Is it legal to buy a nurse email list?

 Yes — as long as you stay within CAN-SPAM (US) and GDPR (EU) rules.
 Publicly available business contact information is legal to use for B2B outreach.
-You can't buy lists built from stolen or improperly collected data, but reputable nurse email list providers source from public business directories and professional databases.
+You can't buy lists built from stolen or improperly collected data, but reputable nurse email list providers source from public business directories.

 How many nurses are in the United States?